shacharosn/CRE/README.md

 ## Evaluation:

 We provide a script for evaluating a model's predictions.
-These predictions must be formatted in a text file with the following properties:
+These predictions must be formatted in a text file with the following structure:
 The file format is one example per line, in the format: ``id<TAB>prediction``
  - This file should have 10,844 lines: as the number of CRE examples.